 It’s definitely not the world’s greatest boulder problem by any stretch of the imagination, but it is exciting to be the first person ever to do the line.
 Because of the funky looking columns on the boulder, I decided to name the problem Stalagmite (V0).
 Aaron also put up a new line on the Column Boulder (Tuscan, V4), and so did Brian.

 We ended our day at the Lonely Boulder, which prior to our arrival had only one established line on it (Foot Kaput, V4).
 Steve climbed a nice warm-up line and decided to call it Lonely No More (V0).
 It was a sit-start with big moves through rails and jugs – with a fitting name since it gave the boulder another line!
 I found a line in between Foot Kaput and Steve’s line – it had the same start as Steve’s but went directly up rather than trending right, and made use of a really sharp right hand crimp, and a fun left hand sloping jug.
 I called it Three’s a Crowd (V3).

 We packed up our gear and made it down to the cars just as a giant full moon was making an appearance over the trees.
-Canaan was exhausted from such an exciting day of sending new problems, so he was anti-social and snoring away in the tent while Manbert prepared a delicious feast over the campfire!
+C was exhausted from such an exciting day of sending new problems, so he was anti-social and snoring away in the tent while Manbert prepared a delicious feast over the campfire!